distributed-system-analysis/pbench/CONTRIBUTION.md

   c.
 There is proper indentation and alignment
   d.
 No additional lines are added unnecessarily
   e.
 The code has proper explanation with the comment lines (If required)
+  f.
+Do not merge the PR with "DO NOT MERGE" or "WIP" label.
 3. In case of the requirement of running the changes in the PR in local system follow the mentioned process:
   - To fetch a remote PR into your local repo,
   ```